Reading in the Dark

 Fire Season: Field Notes from a Wilderness Lookout

-In 2002, Philip Connors left his role as an editor at the Wall Street Journal to document his experience as one of the last re lookouts in America.
-Spending nearly half the year in a seven-by-seven-foot lookout tower, his job was a focused one — watch over the fire-prone forests of New Mexico and radio for help at the first sign of smoke.
-In this meandering and introspective account, Connors paints a picture of a strangely comforting solitude he could only find in a lookout tower 10,000 feet above sea level tending to the calming darkness of a forest.
+In 2002, Philip Connors left his role as an editor at the Wall Street Journal to document his experience as one of the last fire lookouts in America.
+Spending nearly half the year in a seven-by-seven-foot lookout tower, his job was a focused one—watch over the fire-prone forests of New Mexico and radio for help at the first sign of smoke.
+In this meandering and introspective account, Connors paints a picture of a strangely comforting solitude he could only find in a lookout tower ten-thousand feet above sea level tending to the calming darkness of a forest.

 Black Swan: The Impact of the Highly Improbable